massimopizzol/advanced-lca-notebooks/README.md

 # advanced-lca-notebooks

-### Folder "Course-Material"
+### Legacy folder "Course-Material"

-Notebooks used in the advanced LCA course (uses Brightway version 2.3 also called "legacy" or simply "brightway2")
+Notebooks used in the advanced LCA course (uses Brightway version 2.3 also called "legacy" or simply "brightway2").
+These notebooks are not being updated anymore

 These notebooks introduce to the use of the [Brightway2](https://2.docs.brightway.dev/index.html) LCA software.
 They have been used in multiple editions of the "Advanced LCA" course at Aalborg University.
-More primitive versions are available at the [B4B](https://github.com/massimopizzol/B4B) repository.

 Videos explaining the notebooks are available at [my blog](https://moutreach.science/2022/08/15/teaching-videos.html) together with other introductory LCA teaching videos.